Master in International and Diplomatic Studies

 - cooperation with NGOs dealing with international issues (development, environment, etc.);

-- research in academic or study centres dealing with IR;
+- research in academic or study centers dealing with IR;

 - work in international services companies (banks, consulting firms, law firms, media, etc.).